FrancoAquistapace/Moebius_strip_with_python/README.md

-# Moebius_strip_with_python
+# Single Electron in a Moebiüs Strip

-A short exploration of the problem of a single electron in a Moebiüs strip, through quantum mechanics.
+I analize this problem through the lens of quantum mechanics.
+Using the Shröedinger equation, one can find the eigenvalues and eigenstates of the system, and the solutions of the equation are visualized with the help of a Jupyter Notebook.